flipper/pygrocy2/README.md

 # Support

-If you need help using pygrocy check the [discussions](https://github.com/SebRut/pygrocy/issues) section.
+If you need help using pygrocy check the [discussions](https://github.com/flipper/pygrocy2/issues) section.
 Feel free to create an issue for feature requests, bugs and errors in the library.

 ## Development testing

-You need tox and Python 3.8/9/10 to run the tests.
-Navigate to the root dir of `pygrocy` and execute `tox` to run the tests.
+You need tox and Python 3.13 to run the tests.
+Navigate to the root dir of `pygrocy2` and execute `tox` to run the tests.